tfiers/MyToolbox.jl/README.md

 # MyToolbox.jl
-Collection of miscellaneous utility functions for use in interactive sessions that don't fit in a proper package.
+To import at the start of an interactive session.
+Re-exports useful libraries and defines miscellaneous utility functions that don't fit in a proper package.